mikegallimore/NHL_Single/README.md

 ### Setup
 1. Clone/Download the NHL_Single files
-2. Move the folder containing the NHL_Single files wherever you want them stored on your machine Using your machine's interactive Python shell (for Anaconda or Miniconda, this is Anaconda Prompt):
+2. Move the folder containing the NHL_Single files wherever you want them stored on your machine
-3. Change to the NHL_Single folder
-4. Install the package dependencies (environment.yml for Anaconda/Miniconda; requirements.txt for PIP)
+3. Using your machine's interactive Python shell (for Anaconda or Miniconda, this is Anaconda Prompt), change to the NHL_Single folder and install (while or after creating a new environment is strongly recommended) the package dependencies:

    ##### Anaconda / Miniconda (environment.yml)
    <code>conda create -n environment_name -f environment.yml</code><br>

+   ##### PIP (requirements.txt)

 ### Usage
 You need to be in your machine's interactive Python shell (if you installed the Anaconda Distribution or Miniconda, this is Anaconda Prompt) in order to execute command lines.